South Korean cuisine: Delivery culture

-Delivery Culture in South Korea started in the Joseon era.
-It has since evolved into one of the most sophisticated and widely used service in the country, spanning from the 18th Century to present day.
+Delivery culture in South Korea started in the Joseon era.
+It has since evolved into one of the most sophisticated and widely used services in the country, spanning from the 18th century to the present.
 Nowadays, because of a fast-paced lifestyle and the role of technology in everyday life, people use delivery services to deliver anything from food, documents, presents, etc. at a cheap price.
 Although delivery is quite common in other parts of the world, Korean delivery is unique in a way because of the use of scooters and motorcycles to quickly transport food and services.